Welcome to my series, The Homeschool C.U.R.E.

 Writing Your Vision.

-Download the FREE Homeschool Vision Formula cheat sheet to contain all your notes and finalize your homeschool vision.
+Download the Homeschool Vision Formula e-workbook to contain all your notes and finalize your homeschool vision.

 I do forewarn that the first draft of your vision may be a bit long-winded.
 But take heart.
 You can keep revising it until it reads to your liking.
 Some vision experts suggest keeping your vision down to two sentences to ensure it is clear and concise.
 I personally believe that your vision should resonate with you and your family no matter how many sentences it takes.
 However, I do agree that it should be as clear and concise as you can possibly make it.
 Most of all, it should be memorable.